GiUCAN

 Building

-Just run build.sh and it will create 3 elf firmware files under dist
+Just run build.sh and it will create 3 elf firmware files under dist folder:

 - GiUCAN_BHCAN.elf: firmware for BHCAN board